mtlynch/slide-decks/content/nerds-2023/_index.md

 ## Learn faster

-If you prepare your changelist properly, it directs your reviewer's attention to areas that support your growth rather than boring style violations.
-When you demonstrate an appreciation for constructive criticism, your reviewer provides better feedback .
+* Directs your reviewer's attention to important areas
+* Elicits more constructive feedback from your reviewer

 ---

 ## Make others better

-Your code review techniques set an example for your colleagues.
-Effective author practices rub off on your teammates, which makes your job easier when they send code to you.
+* Good technique as reviewer sets an example for your colleagues
+* Makes your job easier when they send code to you.

 ---

 ## Minimize team conflicts

-Code reviews are a common source of friction.
-Approaching them deliberately and conscientiously minimizes arguments.
+* Code reviews are a common source of friction
+* A conscientious approach minimizes arguments

 ---

 ## The golden rule

+{{% fragment %}}
 ### Value your reviewer's time
+{{% /fragment %}}

+---

+### Value your reviewer's time

+* Easiest thing to do is a lazy review
+* A quality review is a gift
+* Reward them for putting in the time

 ---